12 Fascinating Facts About the Metropolitan Museum of Art

-4. It's full of familiar paintings and sculptures.
+4. The Met is full of familiar paintings and sculptures.

 Among the institution’s many paintings and sculptures, highlights for art lovers include Emanuel Gottlieb Leutze's Washington Crossing the Delaware, The Little Fourteen-Year-Old Dancer by Edgar Degas, Jackson Pollock’s Autumn Rhythm (Number 30), and Van Gogh's Wheat Field with Cypresses.

-5. It's home to the world's oldest surviving piano.
+5. The Met is home to the world's oldest surviving piano.

 If you’re more of a music person than an art lover, there’s no need to skip a trip to the Met.
 The museum’s collections include about 5000 instruments, and one of them is the world’s oldest surviving piano.
 The antique instrument dates back to 1720, and was created by Bartolomeo Cristofori—the Italian man who is credited with inventing the piano.

-6. There's plenty of armor and weaponry within its walls.
+6. There's plenty of armor and weaponry within The Met's walls.

 Even if you're not that interested in music or art, you can still check out Henry VIII’s armor—which was likely worn by the king during his last military campaign in 1544—and other impressive examples of battle gear in the Met’s Arms and Armor Department.